-Blog post by Liz Wilson about what not to feed your Parrot.
+Blog post by Liz Wilson entitled what can’t I feed my Parrot?

 This is obviously the sister article to my previous one about what you can feed your Parrot and this one will be much shorter.
 However, it never fails that when I think I know something about a subject, I learn a tremendous amount by researching before starting to write.